mauratee/mauratee/README.md

 ### Hi there 🧚
 I'm Maura — software engineer in payments and fintech.

 4+ years building payment systems at scale.
-Most of my production work lives in private repositories at MassMutual and JPMorgan Chase — including 744+ contributions on MassMutual's GitHub Enterprise in the past year alone.
+Most of my production work lives in private repositories — including 744+ contributions on MassMutual's GitHub Enterprise in the past year alone.

 ## What I work on (for a salary)